webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/loves-the-void.md

+---
+aliases:
----,aliases:,- loves the void,tags:,- Compendium/CSRD/en/Foci,---
+- loves the void
+tags:
+- Compendium/CSRD/en/Foci
+---

 When it's just you, your spacesuit, and the panorama of stars wheeling out forever and always, you are at peace.
  ### Intrusion